 For a grain with uniaxial anisotropy in an external field, the direction of magnetization in this grain will be controlled entirely by the uniaxial anisotropy energy density ϵa and the magnetic interaction energy ϵm.
 The total energy can be written:

-In problem, we will begin to use REAL data.
+In this problem, we will begin to use some real data.
 The data files used with this book are part of the PmagPy distribution, which you should have already downloaded and installed.
-[If not, follow the full installation instructions for PmagPy in the PmagPy Cookbook, and copy the data_files directory to a directory dedicated to these problem sets.
-Also, PmagPy is being constantly updated, so you should update your installation with the pip install method before attempting these problems.]
+[See Preface for instructions.]

 The file hysteresis.txt) in the Chapter_5 directory contains data for a single hysteresis loop.
 Note that the units are as measured: H (Oe), moment (emu) and it is fine to leave them in these units.

 a) Read the data into a Pandas DataFrame.
 Determine the high field slope at |H| > 4000 Oe.
 Typically one calculates separate slopes for the +H data and -H data and averages these.
 A general least squares polynomial fit (numpy.polyfit) should do the trick.

 b) Use the slope you determined to plot both the original hysteresis loop and the slope-corrected loop (i.e. removing the high field paramagnetic slope).